 The first Taranaki Māori festival was held in Waitara in November 2009, involving people from the region’s eight tribes.

 In 2013, 39.9% of Waitara residents identified as Māori, compared with 17.4% regionally and 14.9% nationally.

 Locality 3 km east of the Waitara River on State Highway 3.
 Motunui is home to the Methanex methanol plant, built in the 1980s as the Synfuel synthetic petrol plant.

 Small rural settlement 6 km south-east of Waitara.
 Tikorangi was established near two 1865 redoubts.
-In the early years of the 20th century it had a dairy factory, school, general store, blacksmith and St Luke’s Anglican Church (1901).
+In the early 20th century it had a dairy factory, school, general store, blacksmith and St Luke’s Anglican Church (1901).

 Settlement 10 km east of Waitara on State Highway 3.
-The Onaero domain, at the Onaero River mouth, is a small beach camp.
+The Onaero domain, at the mouth of the Onaero River, is a small beach camp.
 To the north, Onaero Beach settlement has a number of permanent residents.

 Settlement 34 km north-east of Waitara at the junction of the flood-prone Urutī and Mimi streams.
 Urutī was the first place in New Zealand to have a backblocks district nurse, in 1909.
 The 2003 movie The last samurai was filmed in the Urutī valley.